America’s Most Advanced Home Inspection Brand

 Strong brand and advanced systems help franchisees dominate in rebounding residential real estate market

 The housing slump is over.
 Home sales have been rocketing upward, and as buyers flood the market, huge opportunities are opening up not only for real estate agents, but also for home inspectors.
-About 5 million homes are expected to sell in 2013, and 77% of buyers will pay for a home inspection, according to the National Association of Realtors.
+Nearly 5 million homes sold in 2013, and according to the National Association of Realtors, 77% of buyers pay for a home inspection.